-7.1.3 At level 4 races, all whitewater boat types may compete without regard to ICF boat specifications provided the boat meets all applicable safety requirements as defined in Rule 19.

-7.1.4 All boats must have a minimum radius at each end of 2 cm horizontally and 1 cm vertically.

-7.1.5 Rudders are prohibited on all boats.

-7.1.6 Boats must be designed to, and remain within, the required dimensions and weight.
+- 7.1.3 At level 4 races, all whitewater boat types may compete without regard to ICF boat specifications provided the boat meets all applicable safety requirements as defined in Rule 19. - 7.1.4 All boats must have a minimum radius at each end of 2 cm horizontally and 1 cm vertically. - 7.1.5 Rudders are prohibited on all boats.
+Any object protruding from the hull must be manufactured into the hull mould and be no higher than 20mm and no narrower than 8mm with a minimum radius of 4mm on its outside edge - 7.1.6 Boats must be designed to, and remain within, the required dimensions and weight.